-Jon Cochran has represented individuals, financial institutions, and corporations in a wide range of complex matters including ERISA and employment disputes, fiduciary duty litigation, personal injury, insurance coverage and contract disputes.
-Jon has been recognized by Pennsylvania Super Lawyers magazine as a Rising Star for the past two years and authored several chapters in the 2017 edition of Lexis Nexis’ Pennsylvania Civil Pre-Trial Practice.
+Jon Cochran has represented financial institutions, corporations, and individuals in a wide range of complex matters including fiduciary duty litigation, personal injury, ERISA and employment disputes, insurance coverage, and contract disputes.
+Jon has been recognized by Pennsylvania Super Lawyers magazine as a Rising Star since 2015.

 Prior to joining the firm, Jon served as a law clerk for the Honorable Jan DuBois of the United States District Court for the Eastern District of Pennsylvania (2010 – 2011) and the Honorable Dolores Sloviter of the United States Court of Appeals for the Third Circuit (2011 – 2012).

 Jon is a graduate of Yale Law School, where he received the Francis Wayland Prize for Litigation and was co-Editor-in-Chief of the Yale Human Rights and Development Law Journal.
 He earned his undergraduate degree, summa cum laude, Phi Beta Kappa, from Washington and Lee University.

 A frequent practitioner in Pennsylvania courts, Jon co-authored several chapters on discovery and summary judgment in Pennsylvania Civil Pre-Trial Practice edited by the Honorable Daniel J. Anders and Bobby Ochoa, III.

 Jon maintains an active pro bono practice and serves on the board of the Homeless Advocacy Project, a legal services organization that provides advocacy and representation to homeless individuals and families.
 Jon has also worked on a successful prisoner civil rights litigation, as well as civil rights litigation under the Pennsylvania state constitution.